masc-ucsc/esesc/docs/GitHub-use.md

 ### Create Private ESESC repo for first time

-If you work outside UCSC, you should clone the pubic esesc repo.
-First, create an empty repository (esesc-private), then run this to close esesc
+If you work outside UCSC, you should clone the public esesc repo.
+First, create an private/public empty repository (esesc-private), then run this to close esesc

     # First
     git clone --bare https://github.com/masc-ucsc/esesc